 What is food safety practice?

 Food safety practices are routine methods in preparing, processing, storing, and delivering food items safely to consumers.
-These practices are meant to prevent contamination of produce and food hazards that can cause significant effects to public health such as foodborne illnesses and related injuries.
+These practices are meant to prevent contamination of produce and food hazards that can cause significant effects on public health such as foodborne illnesses and related injuries.
 Food safety practices can be very simple tasks such as regularly washing your hands or very specific ones including processing different types of food to the correct internal temperature.
 They help prevent the release of unsafe food into the market.

 Food safety agencies such as the Food and Drug Administration have established minimum requirements for these food safety practices and are normally included in prerequisite programs such as Good Manufacturing Practices, Good Postharvest Activities, and Sanitation Standard Operating Procedures.
 These standard safety practices protect food businesses from complaints and potential hazards that can cause foodborne illnesses.